hyung8758/SDS_project/README.md

         - Click Dictation & Speech.
         - In the text to speech section, click customize.. or samantha in system voice bar.
         - Choose samantha and install the voice.

 2. Two options are provided. 'slow' and 'fast'
     - slow(default): type '$python3 interpreter.py' or '$python3 interpreter.py slow'
                    in the terminal command line.
 It is tutorial mode which shows all the procedures of interpretation.
-    - fast: tyep '$python3 interpreter.py fast' then it will skip all the tutorial lines and activate fast translating mode.
+    - fast: type '$python3 interpreter.py fast' then it will skip all the tutorial lines and activate fast translating mode.

+3. Usage.
+- 'slow' option:
+    - Tell your source and target languages to computer when it asks you.
+      Source language is input language (to be interpreted), and target language is output language (translated source language). ex) computer: What is your source language?
+          You : English / It is English / My source language is English.
+- 'fast' option:
+    - Select your source and target languages directly and wait until computer set the language option.
+    - After beep sound, (you must wait 2-3 seconds after beep sound) speak the sentence.
+    - Different beep sound will be generated and the translated sentence will be written on the screen and spoken simultaneously.

+4. language Support.
+    - Korean, English, Japanese, Chinese.

 CONTENTS
 ---
-Spoken Dialogue System (SDS) and Interpreting System.
+Spoken Dialogue System: Theona.

+Interpreter.

 CONTACTS